LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 The second argument of ``print_message/3`` represents the *component* defining the message being printed.
-Here *component* is a generic term that can designate e.g a tool, a library, or some sub-system in a large application.
+Here *component* is a generic term that can designate e.g. a tool, a library, or some sub-system in a large application.
 In our example, the component name is ``core``, identifying the Logtalk compiler/runtime.
 This argument was introduced to provide multiple namespaces for message terms and thus simplify programming-in-the-large by allowing easy